Content on Cloud Video Services Produced by the Service Provider

 ‘Critically Endangered’ in the Presence of Aggravating Conditions

-Lack of corporate preservation planning; lack of preservation capability; conflating backup with preservation; loss of original recordings; lack of preservation voice at executive level; poor planning and roadmap for infrastructure; slapdash procurement or migration to new systems; mergers and acquisitions; profusion of corporate systems; complex intellectual property rights; single point of failure; technical protection measures that inhibit reasonable preservation actions.
+Lack of skills, commitment or policy from corporate owners; conflating backup with preservation; loss of original recordings; lack of preservation voice at executive level; poor planning and roadmap for infrastructure; slapdash procurement or migration to new systems; mergers and acquisitions; profusion of corporate systems; uncertainty over IPR or the presence of orphaned work; single point of failure; technical protection measures that inhibit reasonable preservation actions.

 ‘Vulnerable’ in the Presence of Good Practice